Summertime is here and what's a better day out of the office than 18 holes in the morning followed by an afternoon at the beach?

 Golf and beaches go together, well, as long as our sport is known to have existed.
 In St. Andrews, West Sands Beach is a famously beautiful strip of sand beside the heart of town and within a pitching wedge of the Old Course's first tee box.
 It can be a festive place on a sunny day, full of college students, families and their dogs and tourists.
 On Sunday, the beach scene bleeds into the Old Course where it is closed to golf and a public park.

 Then there is of course Pebble Beach, home to spectacular, dog-friendly beaches.
-In June, beachgoers could walk right beneath U.S. Open competition played along holes 9 and 10.
+Beachgoers walk right beneath the course along holes 9 and 10 anytime they want.

 But first, a few additional beach & golf travel tips: